bamlab/dev-standards/react-native/redux/custom-redux-form-field.mo.md

 2. Connect redux-form to your store by adding it to your reducers

-It depends on how you did organize your code, but if you have several reducers it might be similar to the following code :
+It depends on how you did organize your code, but if you have several reducers it might be similar to the following code:

 ```javascript
 import { combineReducers } from 'redux';